 Students who receive Amnesty will not receive a fee through the Office of Student Conduct.
 Any costs incurred outside the University (i.e. ambulance, hospital) would be the responsibility of the student.

 If a student goes to the hospital how do they get home?

-Staff at the hospital (the primary hospital is Christiana Hospital, which is about a 15-minute drive from campus) can call UDPD and they will send someone to pick up the student and return the student to campus.
+Staff at the hospital (the primary hospital is Christiana Hospital, which is about a 15-minute drive from campus) can call UDPD and a Public Safety officer will be dispatched to pick up the student and return them to campus.

 Is there Amnesty off campus?